 Treatment of Binge Eating Disorders

-Treatment for a binge eating disorders may include cognitive behavioral therapy, support groups, and psychological counseling.
-The goal of treatment is to reduce eating binges, improve emotional well-being, and when necessary, help patients to lose weight.
-All these methods of treatment focus on improving the patient‘s ability to cope with difficult situations, and to encourage them to keep track of their eating habits.
-Self-help strategies such as books, videos and internet programs may also be effective in treating binge eating disorders.
+Treatment for a binge eating disorders may include insight oriented psychotherapy, support groups, and psychological counseling.
+The goal of treatment is to reduce eating binges, improve emotional well-being, and when necessary, help patients understand the meaning behind their actions and why they are binge eating at any particular moment.
+All these methods of treatment focus on improving the patient‘s ability to cope with difficult situations, which I have discovered are linked to the binge eating episodes.
+Self-help strategies such as books, videos and internet programs rarely have any long term impact when it comes to effectively treating binge eating disorders.